davidje13/SequenceDiagram/docs/CONTRIBUTING.md

 ### Testing & Linting

 Ensure that all unit tests are passing and files pass linting.
-This can be done by opening `test.htm` in a browser.
+This can be done by opening `test.htm` in a browser and running `npm run lint` in a command window.
 At a minimum, you should ensure that tests are passing in Google Chrome, but testing in other supported browsers is even better.

 Due to the limited testing of SVG rendering, it is also a good idea to open [readme-images](http://localhost:8080/readme-images.htm) and scan